- Eleanor Health updates

 “Social connection is an integral part of addiction recovery.
 While some of our members are recommended to stay home as much as possible as a result of Coronavirus risk, we are using telehealth to ensure they are not isolated during their times of greatest need,” concluded Harrison.

 If you need help with your substance use disorder, we are here to help you build your confidence and momentum towards the future you want.
 We provide treatment services, health and safety tips for adults with alcohol, opioid, and other substance use disorders.
-We are currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, and Washington.
+We are currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.

 Recovery for life.